XeCyanokit/PornHub.NET/README.md

 # PornhubApiWrapper (.NET class library)

+# The Official .NET API Wrapper for the Unofficial Desktop Client
+visit `desktophub.app` to learn more.

 This is a clean `.NET` wrapper around the public `pornhub.com/webmasters` endpoints.

 The goal is simple: make API calls feel like normal C# code, not raw string parsing.